Madiun Affair: Delanggu strike

 Disappointed by Hatta's rationalization, the FDR/PKI began to seek support from farmers and laborers by advocating land reform and organizing labor strikes.
 One of the FDR/PKI's principal bases of strength was SOBSI.
-Heavily dominated by communists, SOBSI organized a number of strikes to protest against the government.
+Heavily dominated by communists, SOBSI organized several strikes to protest against the government.
 The most important strike took place in Solo.
-Plantation workers protested the government in response to deteriorating condition of the economy after an economic blockade by the Dutch and the government's failure to eliminate feudalism and to stop the "speculative operation of black market."
-The strike at the Delanggu cutton-growing area was organized by SABUPRI (the union of communist-oriented plantation workers), and around 20,000 workers went on strike for around 35 days.
+Plantation workers protested the government in response to the deteriorating condition of the economy after an economic blockade by the Dutch and the government's failure to eliminate feudalism and to stop the "speculative operation of the black market."
+The strike at the Delanggu cotton-growing area was organized by SABUPRI (the union of communist-oriented plantation workers), and around 20,000 workers went on strike for around 35 days.
 The government accused the FDR and SABUPRI leaders of endangering the Republic by organizing the strike.
 They responded to the accusation by saying that it was the government that endangered the Republic with its ineffective and incorrect economic policies.
-The FDR and SOBSI leaders wanted the better implementation of the existing regulations and agrarian reforms from the government.
-The strike came to an end on 18 July 1948, when the government was willing to accept the workers' demand for two-meter long textile and rice to be given every month in addition to their salary.
+The FDR and SOBSI leaders wanted better implementation of the existing regulations and agrarian reforms from the government.
+The strike came to an end on 18 July 1948, when the government was willing to accept the workers' demand for two-meter-long textiles and rice to be given every month in addition to their salary.